Not Happy in Your Relationship?

 Intimate relationships are characterized by mutual trust, caring, and acceptance.
 And none of us can focus on our partner’s shortcomings and cultivate intimacy simultaneously.
-That’s crazy-making.
+Practice “leaning in.”

 It’s not an effective strategy to force your partner to change to be more like you so you can trust them.
 In a sense, you must join and become one.
 It’s like a meditative philosophy.
 Leave your EGO at the door.

 Fighting it out doesn’t bring intimacy.
 It only creates a headache.
 Start moving your relationship balance from conflict and disdain to love, intimacy, and respect.

 Let me remind you of the obvious.
 Intimacy involves feelings of emotional closeness and connectedness with another person, not winning a battle.
 Intimacy includes the desire to share and respect each other’s innermost thoughts and feelings.
 Couples counseling can assist you in making this happen.